hbeadles/apache_django_docker/README.md

 A docker image to help deploy python django applications into an Apache server environment.

 ### Purpose
 There are a lot of docker images out there that make it really easy to deploy projects on the Internet.
-However, most of these images are not production ready.
-They rely on development servers to get things done.
 The purpose of this docker image is to create an environment to make it easy to test a django application in a pseudo-production environment, using an Apache server in the Docker image, setting up mod_wsgi, and setting up static files on the server.